deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ### Pinned tab size

-You can set the tab size for pinned tabs to be smaller if you like.
+Set the tab width for pinned tabs to be smaller.
 I find if I've pinned a tab, I often know what it is and don't need to see the full filename in the tab.
 You can save some horizontal space by shrinking the tab size for pinned tabs.